Zainali5/PyRapidML/README.md

 Initial idea of PyRapidML was inspired by PyCaret library in Python.

-# What PyRapidML has to offer currently?
-What data science problems PyRapidML can cater?
+# What data science problems PyRapidML can cater?
 Regression
 Classification
 Natural Language Processing

+# What PyRapidML has to offer currently?
+Data Prep
+Exploratory Data Analysis
+Model Training
+Finding the best ML model
+Hyperparameter tuning
+Model Deployment
+Analysis and Interpretability

 # Who is this library for?
 This library is for: